The Fool (guitar): Execution

-Koger and Postuma sanded Clapton's 1964 SG Standard (not, as is found in various sources, a 1961 model, and not an SG Special) and painted it with oil-based enamel paint in the "gaudy dayglo colours of the day".
+Koger and Posthuma sanded Clapton's 1964 SG Standard (not, as is found in various sources, a 1961 model, and not an SG Special) and painted it with oil-based enamel paint in the "gaudy dayglo colours of the day".
 As Koger explained, "the single thread running through all of my paintings is nostalgia for paradise."
 The theme of the SG's design is "good versus evil, heaven versus hell, and the power of music in the universe to rise above it all as a force of good".
 The centrepiece on the face is a cherub holding a triangle, surrounded by yellow stars on a celestial blue background ("a Fool hallmark").
 The angel's curly hairstyle was inspired by Clapton's hairstyle at the time.
 Flames come up from the bottom of the guitar (the treble bout with the volume and tone controls) and the bass point has rainbow-coloured arcs.
 The pick guard contains a landscape with mountains and a red sun on the horizon, a "Dutch miniature" representing paradise.
 On the back, coloured concentric circles are surrounded by coloured waves.
 Pictures exist of the guitar with the fretboard painted as well, though Clapton quickly removed this paint as it interfered with his playing of the instrument.